Grand Slam (professional wrestling): New Japan Pro-Wrestling (2021)

+In 2021, New Japan Pro-Wrestling retroactively established its own version of the Grand Slam, occasionally also referred to as the Quadruple Crown, consisting of the IWGP Heavyweight Championship, the IWGP United States Heavyweight Championship, the IWGP Intercontinental Championship and the NEVER Openweight Championship.
+The NJPW Grand Slam is unique in Grand Slams as it consists of four singles championships.
+Jay White was the first to achieve this feat, completing the circuit on May 3, 2021 at Wrestling Dontaku 2021.
+It is currently unknown if another NJPW Grand Slam will be established, as both the IWGP Heavyweight and Intercontinental titles were retired in 2021 in favor of the IWGP World Heavyweight Championship, and the United States Championship in 2023 in favor of the IWGP Global Heavyweight Championship.

+List of NJPW Grand Slam winners

 Ice Ribbon (2012)

 In the joshi puroresu (women's professional wrestling) promotion Ice Ribbon, the Grand Slam consists of the ICE×60/ICE×∞ Championship, the International Ribbon Tag Team Championship, the Triangle Ribbon Championship and the IW19 Championship.

 List of Ice Ribbon Grand Slam winners

+Tokyo Joshi Pro Wrestling (2023–present)

+In TJPW, the Grand Slam consists of all the available titles promoted by the company.
+They are the Princess of Princess Championship, the Princess Tag Team Championship, and the International Princess Championship.
+On March 18, 2023, during the Grand Princess event, Rika Tatsumi became the first Grand Slam champion in TJPW's history.

+List of Tokyo Joshi Pro Wrestling Grand Slam winners

 World Wonder Ring Stardom (2022)

 In the joshi puroresu (women's professional wrestling) promotion World Wonder Ring Stardom, the Grand Slam consists of all the available titles promoted by the company except the Future of Stardom Championship.
-They are the World of Stardom Championship, the Wonder of Stardom Championship, the Goddess of Stardom Championship, the Artist of Stardom Championship, the High Speed Championship and the SWA World Championship.
+They are the World of Stardom Championship, the Wonder of Stardom Championship, the Goddesses of Stardom Championship, the Artist of Stardom Championship and the High Speed Championship.
+The SWA World Championship was also part of this lineup but it was deactivated in 2022.
 The notion of "grand slam" was first officially mentioned on May 5, 2022, when Mayu Iwatani became the second wrestler in the company to achieve the feat, after Io Shirai.